 The 2016 Progress in International Reading Literacy Study (PIRLS) results came out yesterday.
 They show that Australian Year 4 kids are better at reading than they were in 2011.
 Excellent.

-However, about 7% of kids are still reading very poorly*, a number unchanged since 2017, and far too many of them are indigenous.
+However, only 81% reached the “proficient” benchmark, and about 7% of kids are still reading very poorly*, a number unchanged since 2011.
+Far too many of them are indigenous.

 What did PIRLS 2016 involve?

 One Year 4 class plus all indigenous Year 4 students in 286 schools (6341 kids in total) across the country took part.
 The school sample was selected to represent all states and territories as well as Australia’s geographic, school sector and socioeconomic diversity.